At face value, it seems logical that insurance companies are responsible for paying health benefit claims. But are they?

 All interested parties (providers, insurers, facilities) will need to understand not only “who is paying the claim” but even more critical will be having the expertise to determine which law or laws apply, how to comply with any regulations, and how to effectively challenge and maximize claims reimbursements given the complexity and restraints.

-Providers during the verification of benefits process, should capture the type of health plan a covered patient has in preparation for any adverse claim determination.
+During the verification of benefits process, providers should capture the type of health plan a covered patient has in preparation for any adverse claim determination.
 Understanding “who is paying the claim” will be necessary in order to decipher the best approach to maximize out-of-network reimbursements and to comply with the applicable state or federal regulations.
+For help with navigating the federal No Surprises Act and ensuring your reimbursement is maximized, contact Cohen Howard!